Social class in the United Kingdom: History

 The historian David Cannadine sees the period around 1880 as a peak after which the position of the old powerful families declined rapidly, from a number of causes, reaching a nadir in the years after the Second World War, symbolised by the widespread destruction of country houses.
-However their wealth, if not their political power, has rebounded strongly since the 1980s, benefiting from greatly increased values of the land and fine art which many owned in quantity.
+However, their wealth, if not their political power, has rebounded strongly since the 1980s, benefiting from greatly increased values of the land and fine art which many owned in quantity.

 Meanwhile, the complex British middle classes had also been enjoying a long period of growth and increasing prosperity, and achieving political power at the national level to a degree unusual in Europe.
 They avoided the strict stratification of many Continental middle classes, and formed a large and amorphous group closely connected at their edges with both the gentry and aristocracy and the labouring classes.
 In particular the great financial centre of the City of London was open to outsiders to an unusual degree, and continually expanding and creating new employment.

 The British working class, on the other hand, was not notable in Europe for prosperity, and early modern British travellers often remarked on the high standard of living of the farmworkers and artisans of the Netherlands, though the peasantry in other countries such as France were remarked on as poorer than their English equivalents.
 Living standards certainly improved greatly over the period, more so in England than other parts of the United Kingdom, but the Industrial Revolution was marked by extremely harsh working conditions and poor housing until about the middle of the 19th century.

 Formal classifications

 Early modern

 At the time of the formation of Great Britain in 1707, England and Scotland had similar class-based social structures.
 Some basic categories covering most of the British population around 1500 to 1700 are as follows.

-This social model was in force until the 20th century.
+Early capitalism

+This social period lasts from the end of the 17th century to the 20th century.
+At this point society goes from being feudal to capitalist, due to the regime change after the Glorious Revolution.